Managing Merchant ChargebacksDispute Management is a Three-Phase Process

 Proactive Fraud Prevention

-Deploy multi-factor security tools like 3-D Secure, two-factor authentication, and real-time fraud detection.
-This helps in identifying and preventing fraudulent transactions before they can lead to chargebacks.
+Using multi-factor security tools like 3-D Secure, two-factor authentication, and real-time fraud detection.
+This will help you identify and prevent fraudulent transactions before they lead to chargebacks.

 Clear & Transparent Communication